Tom Connally

-Connally led the opposition to federal anti-lynching legislation in the late 1930s, filibustering the Anti-Lynching Bill of 1937.
-He advocated in favor of Jim Crow laws, for example opposing equal education for black people.
+He was a segregationist who advocated in favor of Jim Crow laws, for example opposing equal education for black people, and against anti-lynching legislation.
 In the House, Connally was a staunch Wilsonian Democrat who campaigned in favor of the League of Nations, and the World Court.
-In the Senate, he chaired the Committee on Foreign Relations from 1941, giving strong support to President Franklin Roosevelt's anti—German and anti-Japanese policies.
+In the Senate, he chaired the Committee on Foreign Relations from 1941, giving strong support to President Franklin Roosevelt's anti-German and anti-Japanese policies.
 He worked with Republican Senator Arthur H. Vandenberg to ensure bipartisan support for an internationalist policy, including the new United Nations.
 He led the committee in supporting the Truman Doctrine in 1947, the Marshall Plan in 1948 and NATO in 1949.

 Early life and education

 Connally studied at Baylor University and earned his A.B. in 1896.
 He later attended the University of Texas School of Law, earning his LL.B. in 1898.
 While there, Connally was a close friend of future Governor of Texas Pat Neff and future United States Senator Morris Sheppard.
 After earning his law degree, he enlisted in the 2nd Texas Volunteer Infantry to fight in the Spanish–American War.
 After the end of the war, he established a law firm in Marlin, Texas, where he worked until his entry into politics.